osV22/ejpt_notes/README.md

 - `enum4linux -n 10.10.10.222`
 - `nmap -script=smb-brute 10.10.10.222` - Quickly gives us a login and password for users

+### Meterpreter
+- `reverse_tcp` - Will attempt to connect back to our (attacking) machine.
+(Helps evade FW, if you choose the right port)
+- `bind_tcp` - Creates a server-process on the victim machine waiting for us to connect to it.
+- When navigating a Win machine, make sure to escape the `\`, so instead of `cd C:\` it should be: `cd C:\\`
+- Popular commands:
+  - `route` (IMPORTANT) - Gateway info and routes
+  - `getsystem` - Automatic priv esc, if possible.
+Won't work in modern Win machines, use `bypassuac` instead which is a seprate exploit (Set session to background, then set bypassuac, afterwards attempt getsystem again).\

 ### Helpful Commands
 - `nmap -sn 10.10.10.22/24 | grep -oP '(?<=Nmap scan report for )[^ ]*'` Clean nmap ping sweep - WARNING: can omit some alive hosts out